vwvierhundertzwoelf/OctoPrint-Enclosure-with-Custom-Graphs/README.md

  This fork adds an implementation for this hook, that shows the measurements of all temperature sensors.
  While default graph does not support displaying these, yet, you can use [OctoPrint-PlotlyTempGraph](https://github.com/jneilliii/OctoPrint-PlotlyTempGraph) to view them.

+## Note:
+If you...
+* updated from a different Enclousre plugin version
+* added a sensor to the Enclosure plugin
+* made changes to an existing sensor

+then please **Restart Octoprint** or **reboot your pi** to make the custom graphs / changes show up.

 ## Installation:
  Open Plugin Manager and install from this Url: